 • 2.
 Questions and answers in dialogue

 • 3.
-Criticism of irrelevance
+Criticisms of irrelevance

 • 4.
 Appeals to emotion